Kovah/LinkAce-Website/content/docs/v2/upgrade/from-v1.md

     ```
     docker compose down
     ```
 2. LinkAce no longer provides the advanced Docker image.
-LinkAce is now available as a complete Docker container including a
+LinkAce is now available as a complete Docker container including a webserver.
 3. If you have a service called `nginx` in your docker-compose.yml file, remove this service completely!
    {{< alert type="warning" >}}
    Due to a change in the default web server, there is no upgrade guide if you are running LinkAce directly with SSL certificates to provide HTTPS.
 Please consult the [steps to configure HTTPS with Docker]({{< relref path="docs/v2/setup/setup-with-docker/advanced-configuration.md" >}}) for all needed changes.
    {{</ alert >}}
 4. Pull the new image:
     ```
-    docker pull linkace/linkace
+    docker pull linkace/linkace:2.x
     ```
 5. Restart your container:
     ```
     docker compose up -d
     ```
-6. Run the database migrations and delete the current cache:
+6. Run the database migrations and delete the current cache.
+The migration can take quite a while depending on your amount of links, lists and tags saved.
     ```
     docker compose exec app php artisan migrate
     docker compose exec app php artisan cache:clear